RKRoberts97/RobertsR_resume/docs/index.md

-## Related Experience
+## Skills
-- Can program in SQL, Python and R
+- Able to manipulate data in Python, SQL and R
--Experience using Excel, Tableau and Power BI (not yet but hopefully soon)
+- Able to create data visualizations in Python and R -Experience using Excel, Tableau and Power BI (not yet but hopefully soon)

 ### Internships